 YMMV, of course; this troper finds Big Al's part hilarious.

-It should be noted that Big Al doesn't say "blood", he says "BBBBBLLLLLLLLood".
+It should be noted that Big Al doesn't say "blood", he says "BBBBBLLLLLLLLood" in a pronounced Southern accent.
 Every.
 Time.
 This either makes it much scarier or that much funnier.

 The Norway section of EPCOT's World Showcase features Maestrom, a boat ride to a three-headed troll who casts a spell on you to "DISAPPEAR, DISAPPEAR!"
 Your boat is then sent rocketing backwards through an Arctic landscape with a polar bear growling at you, then starts approaching a waterfall so that you think you're about to go over it backwards.
 Thankfully, the ride doesn't quite go that far.
 Still, the only proper response to it is "Oh my god, oh my god, get me out of here, that tree stump is STARING AT ME!"
 And some people can get scared when the ride goes outside over the crowd briefly.